WalterMaroney/Cosmos.Cms/README.md

 Cosmos takes a different approach.
 It doesn't need plugins or other add-ons to improve performance.
 The reason is that at its core is a static website where most content is stored and served from.
 It is then augmented with a highly efficient dynamic website to handle only what needs to be generated on the fly.

-The dynamic website is so efficient that tests show it can serve HTML web pages twice as fast as the static website!
+The dynamic website is so efficient that tests show it can serve HTML web pages twice as fast as the static website.

 The result is a CMS that performance as well as a static website without modification.